shellieD/holy-shiitake/README.md

 * People who are looking to reduce their meat/dairy intake.
 * People who are looking to increase their recipe repertoire to include meat and dairy free dishes.

-### Site Goals

-* To provide user with a space to search for strictly plant-based, vegan-friendly recipes
-* To provide users with a visually pleasing website that is intuitive to use and easy to navigate
-* To provide a website where the purpose is immediately clear
-* To provide role-based permissions that allows user to create, edit and delete their own recipes and site admin to approve, edit and delete recipes.

 ### User Stories

 <strong>As a General Site User:</strong>